-By default, Uyuni will create a warning mail when a monitored directory has less than 10% of total space available.
+By default, Uyuni creates a warning mail when a monitored directory has less than 10% of total space available.
 A critical alert is created when a monitored directory falls below 5% space available.

-You can change these alert thresholds with the spacecheck\free\alert and spacecheck\free\critical parameters.
+You can change these alert thresholds with the spacecheck_free_alert and spacecheck_free_critical parameters.